<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 What should consume his time (and yours) is winning new deals and growing revenue, an idea we’ll revisit later in this post.

 A good many companies believe that because their clients and some of their prospects have been willing to have video conferences instead of meetings, they have somehow consented to never meet with salespeople in person.
-It’s true that the normalization of video conference calls has been incredible, but what has been more impressive is how much business we’ve been able to do without showing up in person.
+It’s true that the normalization of video sales calling has been incredible, but what has been more impressive is how much business we’ve been able to do without showing up for face to face sales meetings.

 But just because something is true about business now, don’t make the mistake of believing that it’s true always and forever.
 We have been social animals longer than we have been digital social animals.